cubicap/Jaculus-dcore/docs/getting-started.md

     $ npx jac

-To connect to the device using serial port, the correct driver must be installed - most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+To connect to the device using serial port, the correct driver must be installed — most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

-## Installing the runtime
+### Installing Jaculus firmware to the device

-On Windows, this step requires Python 3 and git to be installed.

-On Linux, this step requires python3, python3-venv, git, cmake.
+First, the Jaculus runtime must be installed on the device.

 The runtime can be installed using the following command:

-    jac install --port <port> --platform <platform>
+    jac install --package <package.tar.gz> --port <port>

-The command will also need to install ESP-IDF, which can take a while.
-To use an existing ESP-IDF installation, use the `--idf` option.
+The command will download the selected package and install it on the device (packages can be found on the [downloads page](https://f.jaculus.org)).
+The package info can be viewed using the `--info` flag.

 Verify that the runtime is installed correctly by running: